sholappa/toSaunaOrNot/README.md

 Technologies Used:

-Python for scripting and web scraping.
+Python for scripting and web scraping.<br>
-BeautifulSoup and requests libraries to parse HTML.
+BeautifulSoup and requests libraries to parse HTML.<br>
 Cron to schedule the scraper to run at regular intervals.